Flood Plain Management

 There are a number of FEMA technical bulletins to help you with building in the Floodplain:

 Do you have flood insurance?
 If so, make sure your contents are also covered!
 Some people only cover the structure and forget about the contents within the structure.
-Do you know how much a flood can cost you?
 You should obtain flood insurance if you live in the AE Zone (100-year -1% chance of flooding).
 Homes built before the adoption of the City’s floodplain regulations may likely be at greater risk of flooding during a severe storm.
 Be advised that most homeowners’ policies specifically exclude damage caused by floodwaters from rising water, inadequate drainage and wind driven rain.
 Fortunately, the National Flood Insurance Program (NFIP) will provide this important flood insurance for purchase to a Delaware City property owner that resides in a floodplain.
 This protection has been made available for purchase to Delaware City and other communities that have taken steps to manage and reduce the chances for local residential flooding.
-Our rigorous floodplain regulations, rated a “Class 7” designation by the Federal Emergency Management Agency (FEMA), allows Delaware City residents to take advantage of Flood Insurance options that are 10% lower than the national average.
+Our rigorous floodplain regulations, rated a “Class 8” designation by the Federal Emergency Management Agency (FEMA), allows Delaware City residents to take advantage of Flood Insurance options that are 10% lower than the national average.
 The NFIP coverage is available for purchase to any Delaware City owner or renter of insurable property.
-Renters should buy flood insurance to cover their contents also.
+Renters you can get a Preferred Risk Flood insurance policy for your contents.
 To purchase NFIP flood insurance, contact any licensed property insurance agency or broker.
 If your property receives substantial flood damage (more than 50% of the cost of the property) you may be illegible for Increased Cost Compliance (ICC) coverage.
 In addition to being insured under the NFIP, a building must meet one of two conditions to be eligible to receive ICC coverage; it must have been either 1) determined to be substantially damaged or 2) meet the criteria of a repetitive loss structure.

-If you are not sure if your property is located within the AE Zone floodplain- updated 10-12-17, please call Town Hall at (302) 834-4573.
+If you are not sure if your property is located within the Floodplain Parcels AE Zone 2015 updated 6-25-18, please call Town Hall at (302) 834-4573.
 Make sure your home, possessions and family are hurricane and flood safe.
 Do not wait to get flood insurance.
 There is a 30-day waiting period before a flood insurance policy takes effect.
 Act today!
 Floodplain maps and NFIP information brochures are available at Town Hall, 407 Clinton Street and the Delaware City Library, 250 Fifth Street.